fiduswriter/simple-datatables/README.md

 # Simple-DataTables

 A lightweight, extendable, dependency-free javascript HTML table plugin.
-Similar to jQuery DataTables, but without the jQuery dependency.
+Similar to jQuery DataTables **for use in modern browsers**, but without the jQuery dependency.
+Note: If you want a version that works in very old browsers (IE, etc.), then head over to https://github.com/fiduswriter/Simple-DataTables-classic .

 Based on [Vanilla-DataTables](https://github.com/Mobius1/Vanilla-DataTables), but written in ES2018.